-This Instant Pot Meatball and Pasta Soup is flavourful, light, yet filling.
+This Instant Pot Meatball Soup is flavourful, light, yet filling.
 Juicy meatballs, vegetables, fresh spinach, and perfectly cooked pasta are suspended in beautiful and clear broth.
-Delicious and satisfying soup any time of the year made easily in your pressure cooker.
-Jump to Recipe
+Delicious and satisfying Instant Pot soup is great any time of the year and made easily in your electric pressure cooker.

 This post contains amazon affiliate links.
 It means that if you purchase something after clicking one of those links, I will earn a small commission.